maximedaraize/create-scss-website/docs/README.md

   </CodeGroupItem>
 </CodeGroup>

-After that, you'll be able to use the create-scss-cli command anywhre.
+Use the cli command in your project.

 ```sh:no-line-numbers
 create-scss-cli